The Adventures of Letterman: Special Episodes

 Though nearly all episodes of the segment were stand-alone stories that followed the same general story line, there were some exceptions.
 One episode functioned as an origin story, portraying Letterman's childhood and growing up.
 The most notable episodes were the ones where Letterman himself, rather than some innocent victim(s), was the target of Spellbinder's torment.
-Examples were:
+Examples are: